 Also, some people are mistakenly fearful that their vitamins and pills won't be absorbed if taken with essiac because essiac is a detox.
 However, in reality, essiac is a long-term detox, not a short-term one.
 Therefore, it won't 'wash away' these pills just because you take them along with the essiac.

 In many cases, people who take essiac find that their need to take medications lessens over the months and years.
 Therefore, it is important to periodically check in with your practitioner to review how you are doing.
-Generally, it works best to reduce medication gradually rather than going off altogether, and always consult with your practitioner to help you make such decisions.
+If you and your doctor do agree to go off of medication, generally, it works best to reduce medication gradually rather than going off altogether.
+We can't emphasize enough: always consult with your practitioner to help you make such decisions.

 If you have any other questions about medication and essiac tea, please contact us using the form below.